Hiking Masada in sunrise is a spectacular experience that should not be missed in Israel.

 There are 2 ways of hiking up, but 3 ways of getting up to the top of Masada:

-• hiking Masada by the Roman Ramp – on the west side of the mountain.
+Masada Roman Ramp goes on the west side of the mountain.
 It is the shorter and steeper way up.
 It is the original ramp made by Romans during the Siege of Masada.
 Hiking Masada by the Roman Ramp takes about 30 min to the top.
 Roman Ramp Masada is the fastest way to hike Masada.
 There’s a parking lot at the foot of the mountain and next to the beginning of Masada Roman Ramp, but driving the route from the Dead Sea side to this west entrance is quite a long and roundabout route.

 Here’s a checklist of the items for hiking Masada.
 Some of them are necessary and some are beneficial depending on the season you climb Masada (winter or summer):